anmolmotwani/Dash-Team-Project/README.md

 App is to be runned from app.py, link shall appear in terminal, <i> CTRL + Click </i> the link that follows after running to host a local version of the program.

 <b> AI Acnkowledgment</b>
 <p>Resources such as ChatGPT and Google Gemini were used to retrieve information about resources and to check over code for bug fixing purposes.
-AI generated code was not used in the final product.</p>
+AI generated code was not used in the final product.
+We used AI for structuring callbacks, creating CSS animations..</p>

 <b>Data Dictionary</b>